facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.md

 python parlai/scripts/convo_render.py -i projects/wizard_of_wikipedia/chat_example1.jsonl -o /tmp/chat.html
 ```

-Additional flags can be used for convo-render.
+Some additional flags that can be used for convo-render:

 - `--num-examples` the number of conversations to render from the json file (10 by default).